Raul Roco 2004 presidential campaign: Senate slate

-Surveys and support to alliance
+Surveys and alliance support

-Roco performed second to third in surveys, but due to his health problem or prostate cancer suffering, he needs to go overseas for treatment.
-Unfortunately for him and the party, some of the supporters left his campaign, and insisted that he will not backout.
-Also, the party feared vote buying initiated by President Arroyo's Lakas–CMD.
+Roco performed second to third in surveys, but due to his prostate cancer, he had to go overseas for treatment, affecting his campaign and survey showings.
+Unfortunately for him and the party, some of the supporters left his campaign, and insisted that he will not back out from the presidential race.
+The party had also feared vote-buying initiated by President Arroyo's Lakas–CMD.

 Result

-Roco and the whole Alyansa lost the election, but he later called out Arroyo about her controversial election victory.
+Roco and the whole Alyansa slate lost the election, but he later called out Arroyo about her controversial election victory.

-In August 2005, Roco died at the age of 63.
+In August 2005, Roco died at the age of 63, succumbing to his prostate cancer.